Adding Sample Data to a Request

 Do not use tagging to send personal data such as names or email addresses to AppSignal.
 If you want to identify a person, consider using a user ID, hash, or pseudonymized identifier instead.
 You could also use Link Templates to link them back to them in your application.

-You can use the custom_data key to set more dynamic values than tags allow.
 See the table below for a list of accepted root values per language.
 Each nested object can contain values that result in valid JSON (strings, integers, floats, booleans, nulls, etc.).

 LanguageAccepted root values